-Which of the following is not a type of accounting? | Study Prep in Pearson+
+Which of the following is NOT a type of accounting? | Study Prep in Pearson+

 1

-Define each term: Cost Accounting focuses on tracking, recording, and analyzing costs associated with production.
-Financial Accounting involves preparing financial statements for external users.
-Managerial Accounting is used for internal decision-making by managers.
+Step 3: Compare the options provided in the problem to identify which one does not align with the established types of accounting.

-Analyze the term 'Property Accounting': This is not a recognized branch of accounting.
-While property management may involve accounting tasks, it is not classified as a distinct type of accounting like the others.
+Step 4: Confirm that Cost Accounting, Financial Accounting, and Managerial Accounting are legitimate types of accounting, while 'Personal Selling Accounting' is unrelated to the field of accounting.

-Conclude that 'Property Accounting' is the correct answer because it does not fit the standard categories of accounting.
+Step 5: Conclude that the correct answer is 'Personal Selling Accounting' as it is not a type of accounting.

 Watch next